The psychology of color as it relates to persuasion is one of the most interesting–and most controversial–aspects of marketing.

 Color trends for men and women

 One of the more interesting examinations of this topic is Joe Hallock’s work on “Colour Assignment.”
 Hallock’s data showcases some clear preferences in certain colours across gender (most of his respondents were from Western societies).
+The most notable points in his images are the supremacy of blue across both genders and the disparity between groups on purple.

 It’s important to note that one’s environment—and especially cultural perception—plays a strong role in dictating colour appropriateness for gender, which in turn can influence individual choices.
 Consider, for instance, this coverage by Smithsonian magazine, detailing how blue and pink became associated with boys and girls respectively, and how it used to be the reverse.